 - In step 2, if the AMF supports MA PDU sessions, then the AMF selects a V-SMF, which supports MA PDU sessions.
 If the AMF supports non-3GPP access path switching and the UE indicated in step 1 that the UE supports non-3GPP access path switching, the AMF may select a V-SMF and H-SMF supporting non-3GPP access path switching.
+If the UE provides Request Type "MA PDU Request" in step 1 and the UE context in SMF data from UDM includes SMF identity information for that PDU Session ID, the AMF selects the H-SMF indicated by UDM.